Sara-DLC/webdb-ii-guided-sara/notes.md

 Install `knex cli` :  `npm i -g knex`

+Create a knex configuration file (knexfile.js).
+Type: knex init

+Update to teach knex how to connect to our DB

+***(this knex file will hold the different configs to connect to database)***

-To create a migration type:
+To create a migration type: `knex migrate: make migrationName`

+To run a migration type: `knex migrate:latest`